Dakota Johnson

-Early life
+Early life and background

 Dakota Mayi Johnson was born on October 4, 1989, in Austin, Texas, to actors Don Johnson and Melanie Griffith.
 Her father was shooting the film The Hot Spot (1990) in Texas when she was born.
 Her maternal grandparents are advertising executive and former child actor Peter Griffith, and actress Tippi Hedren.
 She is a half-niece of actress Tracy Griffith and production designer Clay A. Griffith.
 Actor Antonio Banderas is her former stepfather.
+Her maternal ancestry is Swedish and Norwegian.

 Johnson has a complex family as each of her parents had children by three different people.
 Her six half-siblings are: Jesse Johnson (b.
 1982), from her father's relationship with Patti D'Arbanville; Alexander Bauer (b.
 1985), from her mother's marriage to Steven Bauer; Stella Banderas (b.
-1996), from her mother's marriage to Antonio; Grace (b.
+1996), from her mother's marriage to Banderas; Grace (b.
 1999), Jasper (b.
 2002), and Deacon Johnson (b.
 2006), from her father's marriage to Kelley Phleger.

 Owing to her parents' occupations, Johnson spent much of her childhood in their various filming locations and accompanying them to premieres, though she spent time in Aspen and Woody Creek, Colorado, where, in her teen years, she worked summers at the local market.
 In Woody Creek, she was neighbors with Hunter S. Thompson.
 She attended the Aspen Community School for a time.
 "I was so consistently unmoored and discombobulated, I didn't have an anchor anywhere," Johnson recalled.
 She attended the Santa Catalina School in Monterey, California, for her freshman year of high school before transferring to the private New Roads School in Santa Monica, California.

 Johnson became interested in modeling at age 12 after participating in a photo shoot with other celebrities' children for Teen Vogue.
 She subsequently earned an income modeling while attending high school in Santa Monica.
 She has struggled with depression since around age 14 and checked into rehabilitation.
-Even as a child, Johnson was interested in acting, having spent significant time on film sets with her parents, but they discouraged her from pursuing the profession until she graduated high school.
+Even as a child, Johnson was interested in acting, having spent significant time on film sets with her parents, but they discouraged her from pursuing the profession until she graduated from high school.
 After reaching that milestone, she applied to Juilliard School, performing in her audition monologues by Shakespeare and Steve Martin, but was not accepted.